Workington A.F.C.: The Football League years (1951-1977)

 In the late '60s and early '70s, Workington had "Johnny Martin on the wing", a statement that became the most popular chant for Workington supporters.
 A cult hero at the club, Martin was often dubbed the "poor man's George Best", but to older supporters with longer memories, his tricks were reminiscent of the Clown Prince of Football Len Shackleton.
 Martin would, for example, dribble past two or three opponents, then sit on the ball and ask who wanted it next.
 Martin played 224 league and cup games for Workington, scoring 33 goals.
 He joined the club in 1969 and was transferred to Southport in 1974.

-In 1974 and 1975 the club finished second from bottom, and in 1976 they finished bottom, but at the end of each season they achieved just enough votes from fellow League clubs to retain their Football League status.
-However, in 1977 the club won only four games all season, and again finished bottom of the league, with home attendances falling well below the 1,000-mark.
-This poor run finally led to the club to be voted out of the League in summer 1977, being replaced by Wimbledon.
+In 1974 and 1975, the club finished second from bottom, and in 1976, they finished bottom, but at the end of each season they achieved just enough votes from fellow League clubs to retain their Football League status.
+However, in 1977, the club won only four games all season, and again finished bottom of the league, with home attendances falling well below the 1,000-mark.
+This poor run finally led to the club being voted out of the League in summer 1977, being replaced by Wimbledon.
 Workington were the penultimate team to fail the re-election process before it was scrapped in 1986 and replaced with automatic relegation to the conference National; Southport, who were voted out the season after Workington, were the last club to lose their Football League status this way.

 The club's appearance record for the whole period that Workington played in the Football League was achieved by Bobby Brown.
 Born in Motherwell, Brown played for Polkemmet, Motherwell and Workington.
 Brown, who was selected for the Third Division North representative team while at Workington, made a total of 469 league and cup appearances for the club between 1956 and 1967.